 The elimination of the DIY inventory would appear to be a good strategic move.
-Consumer no longer build their own electronics, and haven’t really, since the advent of the Apple II.
+Consumers no longer build their own electronics, and haven’t really, since the advent of the Apple II.
 Elementary school electronics projects continue to teach electrical principles, even that basics of radio, but those lessons become increasingly irrelevant as simulations take the place of practical, hands-on creation.

 Strategy is a choice, not an inevitability, and it is highly contextual.
 What makes sense at one point may no longer make sense today, or in the future.
 Radio Shack has made the wrong strategic choice by staying the course with the commoditized neighborhood electronics stores.

 What should they be doing?
-I believe they have a good possibility of surviving and thriving in the emergent DIY world of 3-D printing, robotics and low-cost personal processors.
+I believe they have a good possibility of surviving and thriving in the emergent DIY world of 3-D printing, robotics, and low-cost personal processors.

 Instead of government-funded programs for high schools and community colleges, what if industry again took up part of the training of America’s youth, and their parents?
 Teach people how to download, modify and create things with 3-D printers, conduct robotics workshops and teach people how to transform Raspberry Pi processors into meaningful tools.
-The schools can’t keep up with changes because the bureaucracy of curriculum development, partner negotiation and access to faculty.
+The schools can’t keep up with changes because of the bureaucracy of curriculum development, partner negotiation and access to faculty.
 But Radio Shack could hire, fund and continuously renew its offers based on the latest trends in DIY or the Maker Movement.
 And rather than behaving like a rich activist content with writing a check and letting others do the work, investing money in their own business transformation that might also lead to community transformation and new opportunities, would be a refreshing take on corporate responsibility.

-Radio Shack may well be “over stored,” but that is just one of their problems.
-Circuit City is gone and Best Buy is stumbling as Amazon takes more-and-more of the commodity electronic retail business.
+Radio Shack may well be “over-stored,” but that is just one of their problems.
+Circuit City is gone and Best Buy is stumbling as Amazon takes more-and-more of the commodity electronics retail business.
 So do something else.
 Do something that aligns with company history.
 Create a new vision and a new brand promise.
 This type of transformation would employee higher-skilled individuals at higher pay rates, create new revenue streams and generating enough launch PR to make at least an initial statement that people will hear.

 Rather than teaching leadership classes to executives challenged with day-to-day management, firms like Radio Shack should exhibit real leadership by taking some risk, articulating a vision that challenges them and their customers, and create real value for consumers and communities, rather than just shareholder value.